Mercy Olubunmi: Development

+Storylines

 EastEnders: E20

 In series 1 of EastEnders: E20, Mercy, who is friends with Fatboy, is trying to create a project for the local church with the youth minister Benjamin (Damien Lynch), to attempt to bring younger people to the church, and if it is successful, Mercy's grandmother (played by Jay Byrd), will fund her university place.
 She enlists Fatboy's help but his ideas leave them humiliated.
 Mercy, along with the others, ends up squatting in 89b George Street, where she takes a pregnancy test and then tells her grandmother she will not be coming home.
 She goes to a clinic to discuss abortion, and later tells Fatboy she is pregnant.
 It is soon revealed that Benjamin, who is married to Celia (Marsha Henry) is the father, but Fatboy accuses Leon of being the father, and after an argument, Mercy doubles over in pain and is rushed to hospital.
 She suffers a miscarriage and Benjamin tells her it was probably for the best.
 Back at home, Fatboy looks after her.
 She attends Leon's boxing match where Fatboy gives her the completed project.
 Knowing they can no longer stay at the flat, Fatboy invites her and the others back to his house but she decides to return home to her grandmother.

 Mercy makes a cameo appearance in series 2 of EastEnders: E20 when she witnesses an argument between Fatboy and Naz Mehmet (Emaa Hussen) that Zsa Zsa also gets involved in.